Exodus Recovery Skills

 ERS is a cutting-edge outpatient curriculum, carefully crafted to help you establish a solid foundation for recovery.

-ERS empowers participants with the knowledge, attitudes and skills required to maintain life-long freedom.
-The programme covers numerous recovery-related topics, with a significant focus on personal reflection and practical application.
+This programme covers numerous recovery-related topics, with a significant focus on personal reflection and practical application.

 Explore core concepts related to different addiction recovery topics.

 Consider the core concepts in relation to your lived experience.

 Implement new knowledge, attitudes and skills into your life moving forward.